 Ariel Ameijenda

-Ariel Ameijenda was born in Montevideo, Uruguay in 1963, as the son of one of the country’s most famous guitar makers, Manuel Ameijenda.
-Ariel’s father had learnt this difficult art from Juan Carlos Santurion.
-Santurion had studied at Fleta’s workshop in Barcelona, Spain in the early 1950s.
+Ariel Ameijenda was born in Montevideo, Uruguay in 1963 as the son of renowned guitar maker Manuel Ameijenda.
+His father had learned the craft from Juan Carlos Santurion, who had studied at Ignacio Fleta’s workshop in Barcelona in the early 1950s.

-The elder Ameijenda opened his own shop in 1957, and shared it for several years with Jose Lopez Cubillo.
-Cubillo had been the lead craftsman at the workshop of Jose Ramirez II in Madrid, Spain.
-Consequently, in a short period of time, Ariel’s father had the opportunity to learn techniques from the two leading schools of guitar building in Spain, located in the cities of Madrid and Barcelona.
+In 1957 the elder Ameijenda opened his own workshop, which he shared for several years with José López Cubillo.
+Cubillo had been the lead craftsman in the workshop of José Ramírez II in Madrid.
+As a result, Ariel’s father gained direct insight into techniques from both major Spanish schools of guitar making in Madrid and Barcelona.

-As a child helping in his father’s workshop, Ariel learned the finest techniques used by world class makers of classical guitars and renaissance and baroque string instruments.
-More importantly, the passion necessary for such pursuits came to him quite naturally and very early in life.
-At the age of 14, under his father’s guidance, Ariel progressed from helping with repairs to the construction of his first instruments.
+As a child assisting in his father’s workshop, Ariel learned techniques used by leading makers of classical guitars as well as renaissance and baroque string instruments.
+More importantly, the passion for this craft developed naturally and early.
+At the age of fourteen, under his father’s guidance, he progressed from repair work to building his first instruments.

-In 1997 Ariel opened his own workshop in Montevideo.
-He now sells guitars and period string instruments to musicians all over the world.
-Recently, his reputation has widened considerably after presenting his instruments at two events in the United States.
-In 2007 at the Alexandria Guitar Festival in Alexandria, Virginia and in 2008 at the New York Guitar Seminar in Manhattan.
+In 1997 Ariel opened his own workshop in Montevideo and now builds guitars and period string instruments for musicians worldwide.
+His reputation expanded internationally after presenting his instruments in the United States at the Alexandria Guitar Festival in 2007 and the New York Guitar Seminar in 2008.

-At present, Ariel also works as a teacher at the Escuela Universitaria de Música (University School of Music) teaching “Guitar: History of its construction from the Renaissance to the Twenty-first Century”.
-In 2011 he taught this same course at the Universidad Federal de Paraná (Federal University or Parana) in Argentina, and at the EMBAP Guitar Academic Symposium in Curitiba, Brazil.
+Today he also teaches at the Escuela Universitaria de Música, offering a course on the history of guitar construction from the Renaissance to the twenty-first century.
+In 2011 he taught this course at the Universidad Federal de Paraná in Argentina and at the EMBAP Guitar Academic Symposium in Curitiba, Brazil.

 The classical guitar, with its soft nylon strings and characteristic timbre, has become a symbol of chamber music, Spanish tradition, and concert repertoire.
 Its modern form was shaped by Antonio de Torres in the 19th century, setting the standard for the body, fan bracing, and the 65-centimeter scale length that are still used today.
 Instruments in this category open up a rich palette from the refined Romantic miniatures of Tárrega to the majestic concertos of Rodrigo.
 Here you will find guitars that preserve historical continuity and at the same time inspire new interpretations.